Gur-Lab-WIS/ALBA_2025_analysis/README.md

 # alba_funcs
-This is the python package containing the functions and imports necessary for the analysis in the paper.
+This is the python package containing the functions and imports necessary for the analysis in the paper "pH Variations Enable Guanine Crystal Formation within Iridosomes".

 ## analysis.py
 Functions related to the signal analysis and manipulation.